0xzer0x/athany/README.md

 the settings window can be accessed through the bottom left button

-![settings-window-app-tab][settings-window-app-tab]
+![settings-window-general-tab][settings-window-general-tab]

-the app settings tab has the main app settings (mute athan, saving location, theme, change/download athan sound)
+the general settings tab has the main app settings (mute athan, saving location, theme, change language, change/download athan sound)

+![settings-window-custom-athan-tab][settings-window-custom-athan-tab]

+the custom athan tab allows you to choose a local audio file (.wav, .mp3) to play instead of the offered athans

 ![settings-window-offset-tab][settings-window-offset-tab]